Kowloon City Plaza: History

 On 28 November 1989, the site was purchased at government auction for HK$286 million by Lo Yuk-sui of development company Century City.
 Lo stated that his company planned to spend HK$700 million constructing a shopping and cinema complex, with a car park, on the site.

 A subsidiary of Century City, Cathay City International, launched the Kowloon City Plaza development.
 The property was sold to Paliburg Holdings, a related company, in December 1990 for HK$357 million.

 The complex received its occupation permit in May 1993.
 It opened later that year.
 Following the closure of nearby Kai Tak Airport, Paliburg Holdings proposed to build a 39-storey hotel on part of the site.
 However, this was rejected by the Town Planning Board on 19 November 1999, on the grounds that the scale of the proposal was not compatible with the site's surroundings.

 Kowloon City Plaza was acquired by real estate fund Pamfleet, in partnership with Morgan Stanley, for HK$2.03 billion in April 2004.
 Pioneer Global Group, a technology company, subsequently took a small stake in the deal.
-The new owners thereafter carried out a major renovation, completed in 2006 at a cost of around HK$100 million, of the interior and exterior of the property.
+Morgan Stanley also outsoucred the management to Far East Consortium International Limited.
+In October 2005, the management company carried out a major renovation, completed in 2006 at a cost of around HK$100 million, of the interior and exterior of the property.
 Rents doubled following the refurbishment.

-During the 2008 financial crisis, the property was sold to toy baron Francis Choi for HK$1.48 billion.
+During the 2008 financial crisis, the property was sold to toy baron Francis Choi for HK$1.48 billion, and outsourced the management to Early Light.